MehmetCanBOZ/MehmetCanBOZ/README.md

 ### Hi there 👋, I'm Mehmet Can BOZ from Istanbul,TURKEY.

-I do content on Design and Development about Web Programing and AI.I am a passionate self-taught Full Stack web developer.I really enjoy learning programming languages like Python and Javascript also framework like React, as well as work in Django.
+I do content on Design and Development about Web Programing and AI.I am a passionate self-taught Full Stack web developer.I really enjoy learning programming languages like Python and Javascript also framework like React, as well as work in Django and Nodejs.

-Skills: Python / JS / HTML / CSS/ C
+Skills: Nodejs / React / Sass

 - 🌱 I’m currently learning React,React Native, Node.js,
 - 💬 Ask me about Django,Python,JavaScript